vestrel00/contacts-android/howto/howto-integrate-custom-data.md

             - When setting/adding a new custom data entity, `MutableRawContact` -> `NewGender`, `NewHandleName`
         - `NewRawContact` -> `NewGender`, `NewHandleName`
+- Setters for custom data with count restriction of `AT_MOST_ONE` should use `setXXX` for the function name.
+- Setters for custom data with count restriction of `NO_LIMIT` should use `addXXX` and `removeXXX` for the function names.

 ## 9. Define Contact getters and setters